3kh0/stacked/README.md

 Stacked is a economy game about collecting items, gambling, and using them to fight other players, all within Slack (Slack, where the work happens), powered by Supabase.

+Still in beta/a complete buggy mess, but actively improving.

 ## Getting Started

 - Node (duh)